RadValentin/CM3070-FP-Music-Recommendation/progress-log.md

 ### 29 July
 - Research ISMIR and recommender systems
 ### 30 July
-- TODO: Read `A Historical Survey of Music Recommendation Systems - Towards Evaluation.pdf`
+- Read `A Historical Survey of Music Recommendation Systems - Towards Evaluation`
 ### 11 August
 - Normalize database by extracting Artist and Album information from Tracks to their own models

+## Phase 3 - Recommendation Pipeline
 ### 12 August
 - Store information about high-level features (acousticness, danceability) in vector files instead of in the DB
 - Implement a script that makes recommendations based on the cosine similarity of audio features